pst-on-github/homebridge-enocean/README.md

     1. Set the FSSA to learn mode (left button 1 s, right button 2 times)
     2. Activate the *EnOcean Learn* accessory.
     3. Click the FSSA accessory.
 This will send a teach-in message to the FSSA.
-    4. Torn off the *EnOcean Learn* accessory.
+    4. Turn off the *EnOcean Learn* accessory.
     5. Verify switching the FSSA from homebridge.
     6. Verify confirmation telegrams are working by switching the FSSA using the right button.